 Kumsusan Palace of the Sun – The mausoleum where the Great Leader President Kim Il Sung and the Dear Leader Kim Jong Il lie in state

-Visit Mansudae Grand Monument to show our respects to the President Kim Il Sung and the Leader Kim Jong Il.
-(Optional extra- you can present flowers if you wish: small bunches are 2 euro, larger ones 4)
+Visit Mansudae Grand Monument – the two large bronze statues of President Kim Il Sung and Leader Kim Jong Il overlooking the city.
+(Optional extra- you can present flowers if you wish: 40RMB or 5 euros)

 Lunch at a local Korean hot pot restaurant